phchavesmaia/df-compress/README.md

 [![DOI](https://zenodo.org/badge/960013907.svg)](https://doi.org/10.5281/zenodo.15148480)

 # df-compress
 A python package to compress pandas DataFrames akin to Stata's `compress` command.
-This function may proove particularly helpfull if you are dealing with large datasets.
+This function may prove particularly helpfull to those dealing with large datasets.

 ## Installation
 You can install `df-compress` by running the following command: